 The pool argument is required if you are training a multi class model.

-The archive will also contain a model_attributes.json file with all of the attributes of the model.
+The stored model will also contain a model_attributes.json file with all of the attributes of the model.

 4.2 Keras

 To export a Keras model, use: